iPhone SE: Apple announces cheaper $399 iPhone with smaller screen

 Apple's entry-level iPhone has been one of the worst-kept secrets in tech, with rumors swirling for months about an iPhone SE 2 or iPhone 9.
 It turns out, both names were wrong.
-On Wednesday, Apple announced a new iPhone SE with a 4.7-inch display as a follow-up to the original iPhone SE, released four years ago.
+On Wednesday, Apple unveiled a new iPhone SE with a 4.7-inch display as a follow-up to the original iPhone SE, released four years ago.
 The new iPhone SE is essentially an iPhone 11 stuffed into the revamped body of an iPhone 8.
-Like the original SE, the new phone will start at $399 -- $50 cheaper than the discontinued iPhone 8 which was the least expensive iPhone you could buy new.
+Like the original SE, the new phone will start at $399 -- $50 cheaper than the discontinued iPhone 8, which, until this week, was the least expensive iPhone you could buy new.

 Apple iPhone SE 2020 Specifications